stengunn/110-fall2018/README.md

 ## Course Materials and Communication
 There is no required textbook for the course, but there will be an assortment of handouts and online readings that you will receive over the course of the semester.
 They will be uploaded to (or linked from) this Github site.

-I will be assigning a number of tutorials from the [Lynda.com](http://lynda.com) website, which you can access for free using your RIT login.

 We will be using Slack, a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
 We will also be using Google Docs for collaborative note-taking.
 We'll be discussing both of these tools in week 1.

 MyCourses will *only* be used for grading, quizzes, and submission of assignments, not for distribution of materials or communication.
 There will be links in myCourses pointing you to this Github repository and to our class Slack.

 ## Course Organization
-Listening to a lecture is seldom the best way to learn.
+Listening to a lecture is seldom the best way to learn a topic.
 As a result, when new topics are introduced I will expect you to complete the assigned readings or tutorials *before* the class where we discuss that topic.
 In most of our class meetings, I will give a lecture providing context and additional information about the assigned materials, and then we'll do an in-class exercise to get hands-on experience with the concepts being discussed.

 ## [Course Topics & Schedule](Schedule.md)
 The schedule of topics, readings, and exercises can be found in the [Schedule.md](Schedule.md) file.
 Materials for in-class exercises can be found in the Github folder for that week's class.
 It is your responsibility to check the schedule for each week's readings.
 You will find the in-class exercises very challenging if you do not complete the readings and/or tutorials for that week.